roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "What's that, little bitch?
 Is my little bitch going to try to fuck me?"

  "Shut up, you whore!
 Shut up!"
 With a primal scream of rage, the principal plunged his dick into Britney's hoisted ass in a single stroke, his hands grabbing her butt cheeks, slamming her back into him.
-Report_Story #2